Easy Festive Canapes with Prosciutto di San Daniele and Grana Padano:

 If you add to that some Olive Oil which I brought back from a recent trip to Garda Trentino I’m not sure I want much more.
 Perhaps some bread and olives?

-But, when the doorbell rings and guests arrive, they expect something other than a large hunk of cheese and some slices of prosciutto.
+But, when the doorbell rings and guests arrive, they expect something other than a large chunk of cheese and some slices of prosciutto.
 No matter how special that is.

 I’ve set myself a challenge of making canapes which are simple and will showcase the flavours of these two special products rather than overwhelm them.